 12. Grifi all’Aretina

-Grifi all’Aretina is a hearty stew made from the lean and tender parts of veal snout.
+Grifi all’Aretina is a hearty stew made from the lean and tender parts of veal snout, yes here in Italy cow’ face parts are a delicacy.
 In the traditional cuisine of rural Arezzo, these less noble parts of the animal were used to create a flavorful main course, enriched with herbs and tomatoes.
-Is a second course or main dish, the word “grifi” refers specifically to these lean and tender parts of the veal snout.

-Back in the day, it was uncommon for farming families to have a large number of veal calves, but when they did, they were typically of the Chianina breed.
+Back in the day, it was uncommon for farming families to have a large number of veal calves, but when they did, they were typtypical the Chianina breed.
 These animals were lean, strong, and impressive, making them well-suited for working in the fields.

 Once the veal was butchered, the parts of the snout were cleaned of the fattier portions and cut into small pieces.
 They were then stewed in a pan with a glass of water, white wine, and the aromas from the garden.